-What are the best Roman Sites in Britain?
+What are the best Roman Sites in the UK?

 There are numerous Roman ruins in Britain, from the fascinating Lullingstone Roman Villa to the world famous Hadrian's Wall, Durnovaria and Verulamium.
-Other popular archaeological sites tend to include Cirencester Amphitheatre, Chedworth Villa and North Leigh Villa.
+Other popular archaeological sites which are open to the public tend to include Cirencester Amphitheatre, Chedworth Villa and North Leigh Villa.

 From the moment they invaded in 43AD through to their eventual withdrawal around 410AD, the Romans stamped their authority on Britain through military fortifications, cities, civic buildings and great monuments.
 This archaeological legacy can still be explored across the United Kingdom.